yalicee/march-23-be-pg-theme-parks/README.md

 [documentation](https://github.com/datalanche/node-pg-format)

+This function should insert all of the parks data that we are requiring in on line 1.

 ### Task 5

 Now we should have some parks data stored in our database, You can complete the `selectParks` function in models.js

 In order to ensure this is working correctly we have written the tests for you.

-Feel free to add a .only to the first test to avoid a few errors if you wish.
+Feel free to add a `.only` to the first test to avoid a few errors if you wish.

 You can run the tests in the terminal with `npm test`